-Launched just over a year ago, IDWork has linked Gauteng homeowners to a slew of skilled, experienced, professional and affordable tradesmen they would not otherwise have found.
+For a year-and-a-half, IDWork has linked more than 1000 Gauteng homeowners to 100 skilled, experienced, professional and affordable tradesmen.

 According to the platform’s website, skilled, experienced and professional service providers were not able to distinguish themselves in the public eye.

 The creators of IDWork believe that tradesmen’s inability to stand out from the crowd robbed them of the dignity of a professional record.

 Arjun Khoosal, otherwise known as “the tech guy”, said: “Homeowners who are unable to find these service providers make an ill-informed decision and end up frustrated because they used the wrong person.

 “We’re changing that, leveraging the power of technology and the internet.”

 Khoosal’s partners are Sayo Folawiyo, who handles the business side of things, and Lucas du Toit, who takes care of operations.